jacksticha26/Jack_AI_Chem_2026/README.md

 -The 12th coding project involves pattern recognititon and reinforcement learning to train the computer to 'win' at a task based on previous training.
 As the model learns, less random moves are made and patterns are then engrained into the models strategy to win.

+-The thirteenth project uses the standard california housing dataset to apply random forest learning to a real and useable tool.
+The development of the random forest algorithm was fairly striaght forward, applying what we've already learned.
+GUI development took the program a step further, allowing a user to input various parameters of a home and get a predicted price from comparisons to the housing dataset.